bugsbugsbux/notes-on-nix/notes-on-nix.md

 term package is understood as build output.
-Actually, nix downloads build instructions (derivations) and checks whether it can find a cache of their result: if it does, it simply downloads the cached binary and installs it (to the nix store); if it does not, it builds locally.
+Actually, nix downloads build instructions (derivations) and checks whether it can find a cache of their result: if it does, it simply downloads the cached binary and installs it (to the nix-store); if it does not, it builds locally.

 However, while packages and derivations are essentially equivalent, there are some semantic differences in how they are used: To describe